 Best for small loans: Upstart

 - Loan amounts — Along with offering smaller loans, Upstart also offers the largest loan amounts of all our picks — up to $50,000 for those who qualify.
-Be prepared to resist if you think you’ll be tempted to over-borrow.

 - Good to know — The lender says it weighs factors such as occupation and education — in addition to credit reports and income — when reviewing your application.
 And Upstart offers just two choices for loan-term length: 36 or 60 months.